takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

    I've already published this slide on slides.takanory.net.
-   And I've already shared this slide URL on Twitter.
+   And I've already shared slide URL on Twitter.
-   This slide has a lot of code, so look there for details.
+   It has a lot of code, so you can see codes on the slide.

 Why **ver.
 2** in the title?
 ============================